-This paper presents the use of U-Net models for automatic detection of AM defects using XCT images.
+This article presents the use of U-Net models for automatic detection of AM defects using XCT images.
+Given the small number of specimens with varying levels of porosities, the U-Net architecture with a combination of encoder, decoder, and skip connectors that allow the fusion of high- and low-resolution feature maps appears to perform very well even with a very modest GPU for model training and inference.
 Using the dataset available in this study, the 2D U-Net achieves accurate segmentation with the shortest training time.
-Although the 2D U-Net seems to be the best fit for this AM defect dataset, one must note that the dataset contains several characteristics as described in Section 3, which could lead to the 2D U-Net outperforming the 3D U-Net models.
-3D U-Net models may become more effective with other datasets and scenarios, for example, when the geometry of the AM fabricated part is complex, or when the CT images are much noisier.
+Although the 2D U-Net seems to be the best fit for this AM defect dataset, one must note that the dataset contains several characteristics as described in Sec.
+3, which could lead to the 2D U-Net outperforming the 3D U-Net models.
+3D U-Net models may become more effective with other datasets and scenarios, for example, when the geometry of the AM fabricated part is complex or when the CT images are much noisier.
 In practice, AM parts have more complex geometry than the cylindrical specimens employed in this study.
-3D model would allow better differentiation between intended and un-intended porosity, for example, for parts that have internal features such as holes and channels inside.
+3D model would allow better differentiation between intended and unintended porosity, for example, for parts that have internal features such as holes and channels inside.

+Based on the dataset employed in this study, a number of challenges for defect segmentation in AM are identified.
+The challenges include the large variation in defect sizes, very small percentage of porosities in the specimens, highly irregular shapes and geometries of defects, and high memory consumption due to image resolutions.
 With minor modifications in network architectures, the mean IOU increased substantially for the 3D U-Net models.
 We attribute the improved accuracy to the various data enhancement techniques used, including additional preprocessing, oversampling, image augmentation, as well as the change in the design of the loss function.
-These techniques are purposely tailored towards improving prediction given the domain-specific challenges.
+These techniques are purposely tailored toward improving prediction given the domain-specific challenges.
 We argue that these techniques take on a more significant role than minor changes in network architecture design when deploying 3D U-Net models on the same dataset and suggest that these techniques should be considered in future related works to improve model performance.
-Furthermore, for situations that deem necessary, attention modules can be introduced to potentially further improve model accuracy [48].
+Furthermore, for situations that deem necessary, attention modules can be introduced to potentially further improve model accuracy [54].